Lemoncode/svelte-vs-react/01-svelte/02-dom-update/README.md

 npm install
 ```

-We are going to add some very basic hello world code:
+We are going to add two variables that will store a name and a lastname,
+then whenever there is an update we will store the resulting value in a
+third variable called full name (for the sake of the demo we won't use
+two way data binding)):

 _./src/00-hello-world/hello-world.svelte_